hbdevelop1/the3stones/The3Stonesreadme.txt

 -Derive from Sprite and Object
 -remove non copiable means in classes derived from Object -what is void stAnim2::operator=(stAnim2* p) for ? it is not used !!!!
+-how much memory does the game use ?
+-review score,tile, board,
+-review memtracker
+-documentation
+-review variable naming conventions

 2Learn.1: